Almighty-Tycoons/Swap-Numbers/storyboard/README.md

 There are pitfalls in the simulator, mentioned below:

-1. User will get an error message if user presses ok without giving input.
+1. User will get an error message in a pop-up box if user presses "OK" button without providing the inputs.
-2. User will get an error message if user enter string(alphabets or symbols) input.
+2. User will get an error message in a pop-up box if user enter string(alphabets or symbols) as inputs.
-3. User should not enter same values in the input field.
+3. If user provide same values in both the input fields, pop-up box will appear with message "provide diffrent inputs".

 ##### 2.6 Conclusion:

-In this whole experiment, User will be able to learn deep concepts after implementing things by doing hands-on tasks.
-This contains tasks separately to each learning objective mentioned by us.
-Generally, it will take almost half an hour to perform the experiment and to grasp the concept fully.
+In this whole experiment, User will be able to learn basic programming concepts after implementing code by doing hands-on tasks on simulator.
 Based on the successful completion of the experiment, user will be able to describe the swapping of two numbers using third variable.
 Hence with this, all the mentioned learning outcomes can be taken with the user.

 ##### 2.7 Equations/formulas: NA

-temp = a;<br>
+temp = num1;<br>
-  a=b; <br>
+num1 = num2; <br>
-b=temp;<br>
+num2 = temp;<br>

 ### 3. Flowchart 4
 <img src="flowchart/flowchart.png"/><br>